mjsouthcott/09-good-readme-generator/README.md

 ## Description

 This is a command line application that takes user input and generates a README that follows all of the best practices described in the [Good README Guide](https://carleton.bootcampcontent.com/carleton-university/CARL-OTT-FSF-PT-02-2020-U-C/blob/master/01-HTML-Git-CSS/04-Supplemental/Good-README-Guide/README.md).
 It uses Javascript, Node.js and various dependencies, such as axios and inquirer.
-This README was created using the application - how meta!
+This README was (largely) generated using the application - how meta!

 ## Table of Contents